 Munchkin Cat Basic Care

-To also avoid fattening and developing other health problems for this reason, you must always offer a quality food and in the right amount for your weight.
-Being such an active and energetic animal, it will require a higher dose of food, but always be careful not to pass, because these cats are very gluttonous.
+To also avoid fattening and developing other health problems, he must always eat quality food in the right amount.
+Being such an active and energetic animal, it will require a higher dose of food, but always be careful as these cats are very gluttonous.

 Things to know about the munchkin cat

-In 1991 an official presentation was made to the public of this breed, and it was through television.
+In 1991 an official presentation of this breed was made to the public.
 Specifically at a show organized by TICA in the United States in Madison Square Garden.

-Although at the beginning of their breeding it was thought that these cats could suffer certain diseases and problems related to the spine due to the low length of their legs, studies made it clear that this was not the case.
+At the beginning of their breeding it was thought that these cats could suffer certain diseases and problems related to the spine due to the low length of their legs, studies made clear that this was not an issue.
 Unlike in short-legged dog breeds, such as dachshund, which does suffer from column problems, munchkin cats have no problem moving or jumping in the same way as any other feline breed.
 And this is due to the difference between the column of cats and that of dogs.

-Within the breed, cats with relatively longer legs may occur than others.
-Hence, beyond being munchkin, these cats are known as babylegs when they have very short legs, or longlegs when the length comes closer to that considered normal within the feline world.
+There are munchkins with longer legs than others.
+Hence, beyond being munchkin, these cats are known as baby legs when they have very short legs, or longlegs when the length comes closer to that considered normal within the feline world.

-Being like the unique cat munchkin, the truth is that they share traits with many other breeds.
-However, it should be borne in mind that these animals are not miniature versions of any of them, but a race of their own increasingly recognized and loved throughout the world.
+Munchkins have similar traits to many other breeds.
+However, these animals are not miniature versions of any of them, but a race of their own.

-If you want a munchkin cat to be your new adventure companion, the first thing you need to do is look for munchkin cat hatcheries specializing in it.
-They are becoming easier to find anywhere in the world, but you will always have to make sure that it is a professional and trusted center, that guarantees the health and characteristics of your new friend.
-In addition, never purchase an animal from an individual or a pet store, because you will have no guarantee of its origin and you would be contributing to indiscriminate breeding.
+If you are considering adopting a munchkin cat they are becoming easier to find anywhere in the world, but you will always have to make sure that it is a professional and trusted center, that guarantees the health and characteristics of your new friend.